 When the installation program opens, you can begin installation.
 Navigating the Installation Screens describes each screen.

-2.2 Navigating the Installation Screens
+Navigating the Installation Screens

-The installation program shows a series of screens.
+The installer shows a series of screens where you verify or enter information.

-The following table describes installation program screens in the order in which they appear.

-If you need more help with any installation screen, click the screen name.
+The following table lists the order in which installer screens appear.
+If you need additional help with an installation screen, click Help.